Vikash20-12/Countdown-Timer/README.md

 # Countdown-Timer
-This countdown time is developed using html, css and Javascript.
+This countdown timer is developed using html, css and Javascript.